Token (rapper): 2020–2024: Signing with Atlantic Records and Pink Is Better

 In 2020, Goldberg founded his own label, Never Too Different, and signed a distribution deal for his label with Atlantic Records.
 In August 2020, he released the single "30 People", his first song under the newly founded label.
 In July 2021, Goldberg announced that he had directed a music video for Lil Xan, though as of 2023 the track and video have not been released by either artist.

 Token's debut studio album Pink Is Better was released on January 14, 2022.
 The release of his album was preceded by four singles, two solo tracks ("Chit Chat" and "Sip"), "High Heels", featuring Rico Nasty, and "IOD", featuring Lil Skies.

 In 2022, Token released several singles, including "I Was In Hollywood", "A Prayer", "Ain't It Funny", "Toy Story", and "Sister".
 In 2023, Token released several different singles and an EP; this includes "Rockabye Baby", "Mayflower", "Rookie" (featuring Suave Lee), "That's Why They Look", "Goldy", and "Knot".
 Token's EP Knot was released in November 2023 and consists of his singles "Knot", "Goldy", "That's Why They Look", "Rookie", and "Mayflower".
 The EP includes a blend of Boston hip-hop, rap, indie pop, and drift phonk.

 In 2024, Token was featured in Young Posse's song "Young Posse Up" featuring Verbal Jint and NSW Yoon.
 That year, he released the singles "Why Would U Wanna Breakup?", "Lasersight", "Melancholy Dreams", "Building 7", and the viral "Hawk Tuah Freestyle".

 2025–present: I'm Not Supposed to Be Here

 Token's fourth studio album, I'm Not Supposed to Be Here, was released on June 13, 2025.
 It was preceded by the singles "Feral", "Duck Hunter", and "Jeep" (featuring Terror Reid).
 The album serves as a personal reflection on Token's journey, exploring feelings of not fitting in, dealing with unexpected challenges, and finding ways to cope with loss and disappointment.
 He has stated that the album aims to resonate with others who have felt similar feelings and to offer fans a sense of understanding and connection.
 The album features guest appearances from Ren, Marco Plus, Steven Rodriguez, Terror Reid, and Tech N9ne.

+In 2026, Token worked on the songs "Destiny-Mann Atkeya" & "Aari Aari", on the soundtrack of the Hindi-language film, Dhurandhar: The Revenge.
+He also released the singles "Methane Gas", "Cut It Off", "Mercedes", and "Bambi", partnering with Terror Reid and Diggy Graves on "Mercedes" and Connor Price on "Bambi".
+He also featured on the Emiway Bantai single "Sadak 2.0".
+His fifth studio album I'm Leaving Soon was released on July 24th, 2026.